sib-swiss/SPARQL_course/docs/demo.md

   <img src="/assets/images/rdf-beatles.png" width="700"/>
 </figure>

+What is the longest path of relations going in the same direction?

-Now let's browse through it on this website!
+Now let's browse through it on the [graphdb interface](https://reconx.vital-it.ch/graphdb)!

+Goal: browse through the longest path forth and back!

+See that the data can be visualized as tables or as visual graph.